 But do it…and use it.

+Remember, though, that the process is as important as the plan.
 With a successful strategic planning process that includes board, staff and stakeholders, your organization will flourish.

 The work of the board gets done in committees.
 Today the trend is to have fewer standing committees and to create committees as needed.
 Each committee should have an end in sight with specific tasks outlined in a timetable to reach that end.